 Though often frightening for parents, a fever is one of your child’s best defenses against infection.
-The spikes on the thermometer signal that her immune system is working to evict the bad guys.
+The spikes on the thermometer associated with fevers in children signal that the immune system is working to evict the bad guys.
 The idea is to let the body do what it’s naturally designed to do while making your child as comfortable as possible…

 #1 – Make Life Easy: Try not to read too much into a fever and concentrate on keeping your child comfortable in the most natural way possible.
 When he feels warm, apply a cold compress.
 Cover him when he shivers.